What is Sustainability Appraisal?

 The SEA Regulations require certain proposed plans and programmes that may have an impact on the environment to assess their likely effect.
-This is done through the production of an Environmental Report and subsequent consultation with Cadw, The Countryside Council for Wales and the Environment Agency Wales (the Consultation Bodies for Wales).
+This is done through the production of an Environmental Report and subsequent consultation with Cadw, and Natural Resources Wales (the Consultation Bodies for Wales).

 When does SEA apply?

 There is no definitive list of plans and programmes which will be covered by the SEA Regulations, each case is considered on an individual basis.
 The responsibility for deciding if the plan or programme is covered by the regulations lies with the organisation that is preparing the plan or programme.
 The Practical Guide to the SEA Directive gives a suggested list of plans and programmes that will be caught and also specifies the criteria for applying the SEA Directive.